$^{12}$C(e,e'pN) Measurements of Short Range Correlations in the Tensor-to-Scalar Interaction Transition Region

-Triple coincidence $^{12}$C$(e,e'pn)$ events were selected from the $^{12}$C$(e,e'p)$ event sample by requiring a neutron candidate in the TOF counters.
-We only considered neutrons with momentum between 300 and 1000~MeV/c.
-The triple coincidence signal sits on top of a similar-size uncorrelated random background.
-This background is uniformly random in neutron hit time, allowing it to be estimated from off-time neutrons and subtracted.
+If the struck nucleon is part of a $2N$-SRC pair, we interpret the reaction through the SRC break-up model where a correlated partner nucleon is assumed to exist as an on-shell spectator carrying momentum $\vec{p}_\text{recoil}$.
+Triple coincidence $^{12}$C$(e,e'pN)$ events were selected from the $^{12}$C$(e,e'p)$ event sample by requiring the coincidence detection of such a recoil nucleon (proton or neutron) in CLAS with momentum $350 < p_\text{recoil} < 1000$~MeV/c.
+For neutron recoils, the neutron arrival time spectrum at the scintillators has a peak corresponding to the neutron events sitting on top of a similar-size uncorrelated random background.
+This background is uniform in hit time, allowing it to be estimated from off-time neutrons and subtracted.
 More details on the event selection and background subtraction can be found in the online supplementary materials.

+The $x_B > 1.1$ selection is consistent with that used in Refs.~\cite{shneor07,subedi08,korover14,Duer:2018sxh,duer18} and is slightly lower than the $x_B > 1.2$ selection used by Refs. ~\cite{hen14,Cohen:2018gzh,schmidt20}.
+The lower cut value is chosen to increase statistics; we verified that this change does not impact our agreement with the published $(e,e'pp)$ / $(e,e'p)$ ratio of Ref.~\cite{schmidt20} that used $x_B > 1.2$ (supplementary materials Fig. S27).

-Figure~\ref{fig:OpeningAngle} shows the cosine of the angle between $\vec{p}_\text{miss}$ and $\vec{p}_\text{recoil}$ for $^{12}$C$(e,e'pn)$ events after random coincidence background subtraction.
-While the recoil neutron selection criteria do not place any angular requirements, the measured distribution shows the back-to-back correlation characteristic of SRC breakup events.
+Figure~\ref{fig:OpeningAngle} shows the cosine of the angle between $\vec{p}_\text{miss}$ and the ``recoil'' neutron momentum $\vec{p}_\text{recoil}$ for $^{12}$C$(e,e'pn)$ events, after random coincidence background subtraction.
+While the recoil neutron selection criteria do not place any angular requirements, the measured distribution shows a clear back-to-back correlation characteristic of SRC breakup events.